-A good portion of the train ride on the Coast Starlight was narrated by a very cool guy who had lived in the area all his life.
+A good portion of the train ride from Oakland to Portland was narrated by a very cool guy who had lived in the area all his life.
 He used to fly planes in Northern California and Oregon, so he knew an incredible amount of information about the remote areas this train takes you through.

 At the same time, apparently, some dude was also busy in the sight seers lounge getting drunk and agitated, and may have made a threat against one of the conductors who cut him off.
 I can’t say for certain he actually did, but that’s just how rumors spread on trains I guess.
 Regardless, in Eugene it was time for that rad, old, tour guide to get off the train, grab dinner, and board the next south-bound Coast Starlight to do his talk once more but in reverse order.
 I’ve set a reminder for when I’m 60 to try and land that job.